cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

     const style = bg.getAttribute("style");
     assertEquals(style, "background-image: url(/gallery/grid.svg);");
   });
 ```

-## Firing user-generated events
+## Firing User-Generated Events

 You can simulate user interactions in a Testing Library test using the `fireEvent` function.
-In the `fresh-testing-library`. `fireEvent` has functional properties for triggering  common events.
+In the `fresh-testing-library`, `fireEvent` has function properties for triggering DOM events.
 They include:
 - `fireEvent.click` - to invoke an `onClick` handler
 - `fireEvent.change` - to invoke an `onChange` handler
 - `fireEvent.submit` - to invoke an `onSubmit` handler